-Photo by Kelly Davidson
+|Photo by Kelly Davidson

-Linda Viens says of the new song:
+Linda Viens says of her band's new single:

 “I can’t say that we have closure yet; as it has only been six months since we lost Justine, but the way the song for us embodies our heartache, and at the same time confirms that our relationship is still a living thing – whether you believe that or not, brings some comfort.
 We feel her guiding us, and for me personally, I still feel deeply motivated to make music and to conduct myself in ways that would make her proud.
 I’m sure the band feels the same way.”

 You can listen to "Feel Me" below.
 The song is officially out on November 17.
 Keep 'Er Lit is due out December 8 on Rum Bar Records.
 For more on Girl with a Hawk, check out the artist on Facebook and Instagram.
 If you're in the Boston area, They're playing The Square Root in Roslindale on Friday November 17 as part of the International Pop Overthrow Boston edition, and they're having an EP release at the Burren in Somerville on December 8.